 i.e., identical to the result of the standard utility maximization problem.

 A3.
-The Dual Problem
+The Dual Problem to Equation (3)

-The expenditure minimization problem corresponding to the maximization problem in Equation (3) in the article and given by Equation (A1) in the Appendix is to minimize expenditure given a certain level of utility, u, or:
+The expenditure minimization problem corresponding to the maximization problem in Equation (3) in the article is to minimize expenditure given a certain level of utility, u, or: